 If you don’t think you need to file an annual tax return, think again!

 When I get involved with a new homeowner association or community association, questions about the need for a tax return are typically part of initial discussions.
 This is also one of the most overlooked association responsibilities.
-Unless you file an extension, your association’s tax return is due March 15.
+Unless you file an extension, your association’s tax return is typically due April 15.

 All HOAs and Community Associations need to file an annual tax return